Creating a Job Description for Volunteers

 - Network: Serving as career and networking advisors for young alumni

-Gretchen Armentrout, JMU’s director of annual giving, has been impressed by the GOLD Network’s level of engagement and interest in fundraising.
-By setting clear expectations for the group, they’ve been able to recruit active volunteers who are excited and motivated by their charge.
-She reports that GOLD Network volunteers even took their advocacy role a step further during the school’s recent giving day, when marketing committee members extended their reach by working with JMU alumni chapter leadership to design messaging and create social media content.
+The GOLD Network’s level of engagement and interest in fundraising has been impressive.
+By setting clear expectations for the group, JMU staff have been able to recruit active volunteers who are excited and motivated by their charge.
+GOLD Network volunteers even took their advocacy role a step further during the school’s recent giving day, when marketing committee members extended their reach by working with JMU alumni chapter leadership to design messaging and create social media content.

 When you clearly communicate expectations for your volunteers, you help ensure that the group is ready and excited for the commitment.
 And there’s no doubt that motivated and engaged volunteers have a positive effect on annual giving efforts.
 By starting this with your young alumni, you will see success not only in the volunteer program in the near-term, you’ll also likely set the stage for continued involvement and leadership as your volunteers mature.

 AGN Members receive unlimited access to our resources, discounts, and other benefits.
 Click here to learn more.

 Want to stay up-to-date on best practices in annual giving?
 Click here to follow AGN's Page on Linkedin!